kevroletin/toy-java-serializer/README.md

   + No support for generics.
 The reason for that is that due to type erasure there is not sufficient information in runtime to find actual parameter types *(probably I missed some hidden magic though)*.

+  + No unboxed types.
+Json scalar types are represented by Java types Integer, Double, Boolean, String.

 + Trailing input is just ignored.